An updated excerpt of text originally from Virdainas ©

 Latvian " Ruota "

 Poly-ethnic Narva-Globular Amphora outliers added substratum cultural influence ( Brjussow 1957; Ozols 1962; Česnys et al., 1990 ) to Fatyanovo-Balanovo, contributing a " residual " non-Satem substratum vocabulary of their central Euro-Repin Centum ( ERC ) words like "pẽku " - livestock ( vs.Satem Lith. "pešti ", OCS "pьsъ " ) into East Baltic.
 The impact of a Centum Globular Amphora as a poly-ethnic substratum ( GAS ) also influenced the incongruities in Baltic Satemization & partial RUKI ( eg. Finnish "laiha ", GAS Lith. "liesa", ipo *lieša ).
 Make no mistake, the impact of this Centum / Satem tango went both ways ( GAS > pre-proto Germanic 11,12 leftover term & 1,000, etc.).
-The Fatyanovo-Balanovo ( & Volsk-Lbishche culture ) jewelry ( Latvian "Ruota" ) from the Urals emulates specific twin spiral designs of a Central European provenance, perhaps derived from the integrated poly-ethnic Globular Amphora substratum of Fatyanovo-Balanovo and Middle Dnieper - and was found at Sintashta.
+The Fatyanovo-Balanovo ( & Volsk-Lbishche culture ) jewelry ( Latvian "Ruota" ) from the Urals emulates specific twin spiral pendant designs ( as well as engraved armband bracelets ) of a Central European provenance, perhaps derived from the integrated poly-ethnic Globular Amphora substratum of Fatyanovo-Balanovo and Middle Dnieper - and were found at Sintashta.
 Fatyanovo-Balanovo pottery often exhibits unique trademark *darža "checkered" double row diamond ceramic ornamentation motifs not found on the steppes ( О.Д. Мочалов 2001-2002 ), thus allowing their contacts to be tracked - even into Sintashta & beyond - to Kandahar valley's Mundigak Period VI ceramics in Afghanistan ( Kuz'mina 2007, p.
 716, fig 101, # 14 / re: Lith. piešalas, Sanskrit peśalas ).
 The "parallel lines " motif may well represent a *darža, or a tilled garden plot ( re: Finnish tarha < Fatyanovo ) of barley or hemp ( *©jp ), evoking comparison to a similar motif on the famous Bronocice pot ( see above ).
 This European farmer's motif was perhaps inherited from early Dnieper Satems or the more probable Fatyanovo-Balanovo GAS ( re: Perkūnas velar below ).
 Corded Ware Fatyanovo-Balanovo Ural copper metallurgy preceded Corded Ware Abashevo and later Sintashta metalworking, predating them by near half a millennium.
 Unique Fatyanovo checkered *darža East Baltic motifs on Andronovo pottery - and even on Mundigak VI ceramics in Kandahar valley, Afghanistan.
 Cool !!!

 The terminology of the typical dual wheeled cart ( Lith. dviratis ) of the early East Baltic Fatyanovo-Balanovo (Goldina 1999) farmers & metallurgist-woodsmen and multi-cultural Abashevo successors may have been a quasi-bilingual source for a unique northern imported term, " ratH2as > * ratʔas > ratas " wheel ( *- circa 2,400 BCE ), for an Āryan masculine singular " * ratʔas > ráthas ", upgraded intact as a nominative singular word for the new chariot of the Abashevo - Sintashta era metallurgic bonanza.
 Semantic incongruity is a hallmark of loanwords in traditional linguistics.
 The Baltic amber sun disc talisman, or solar halo ( rẽtis ) wheel - Saulės Ratas, is found distributed in central European cultures, particularly the Centum Globular Amphora ( R1a- M458, Z282 ) - which also contributed substratum to Fatyanovo, which in turn eventually contributed to the Corded Ware Abashevo culture and finally poly-ethnic Sintashta / Arkaim ( О.Д. Мочалов 2001-2002 ).
 If the Sun's wheel became the Sun's chariot - Saulės Ratas became Sauryās Rathas.